mesonbuild/meson/docs/markdown/Build-options.md

 ### Booleans

 Booleans may have values of either `true` or `false`.
-If not default value is supplied then `true` will be used as the default.
+If no default value is supplied then `true` will be used as the default.

 ### Combos